Ku Klux Klan members in United States politics: William D. Upshaw

 William D. Upshaw (D), U.S. Representative for Georgia's 5th congressional district, was an active member in Georgia in 1920s.

+John Stephens Wood

+John Stephens Wood (D), U.S. Representative for Georgia's 9th congressional district, was a former member in Georgia, albeit he only attended one meeting.
+However, Wood has also been implicated as a participant in the lynching of Leo Frank.

 Governors

 Homer Martin Adkins

 Homer Martin Adkins (D), (1890–1964) the Governor of Arkansas, was a supporter of the Klan in his home state of Arkansas.

 Bibb Graves

 Bibb Graves (D), (1873–1942) was the Governor of Alabama.
 He lost his first campaign for governor in 1922, but four years later, with the secret endorsement of the Ku Klux Klan, he was elected to his first term as governor.
 Graves was almost certainly the Exalted Cyclops (chapter president) of the Montgomery chapter of the Klan.
 Graves, like Hugo Black, used the strength of the Klan to further his electoral prospects.

 Edward L. Jackson

 Edward L. Jackson (R), (1873–1954) was the Governor of Indiana in 1925 and his administration came under fire for granting undue favor to the Klan's agenda and associates.
 Jackson was further damaged by the arrest and trial of Grand Dragon D. C. Stephenson for the rape and murder of Madge Oberholtzer.
 When it was revealed that Jackson had attempted to bribe former Gov. Warren T. McCray with $10,000 to appoint a Klansman to a local office, Jackson was taken to court.
 His case ended with a hung jury, and Jackson ended his political career in disgrace.
 Jackson denied membership and there is no evidence that Jackson ever joined the KKK himself.